Sirorezka/async_chatgpt/README.md

 ## Description
-batch async requests to chatgpt with rerun on exception
+Batch async requests to chatgpt completion API with rerun of failed tasks (on getting RateLimitError exception).

 ## Prerequisites